ntikalsky/Amazon-Purchase-Data/README.txt

 Install and run Anaconda prompt (https://www.anaconda.com/download) to use required packages. [pandas]

-Drop Amazon Purhcase data .csv into root folder and rename to amazon-orders.csv
+Drop Amazon Purchase data .csv into root folder and rename to amazon-orders.csv

-Navigate to purhcase data folder in Anaconda prompt.
+Navigate to purchase data folder in Anaconda prompt.

 Run python main.py